wenyuan0806/8051_ECDSA/README.md

 #### Using the Code ####

 I recommend just copying (or symlink) ecc.h and ecc.c into your project.
-Then just `#include "ecc.h"` to use the nano-ecc functions.
+Then just `#include "nECC.h"` to use the nano-ecc functions.

 See ecc.h for documentation for each function.